sorushn/stream_downloader_py/README.md

 ## Description

-This project is a Python script can download video files from xvideo page urls, with the option to select download quality.
+This project is a Python script can download video files from xvideos page urls, with the option to select download quality.

 ## Prerequisites